an-slua-sidhe/my-first-website/README.md

 ##### The website uses HTML 5 and CSS to create a simple but non-cluttered layout.
 ##### This consists of 3 separate web pages, each with 6 images & links to information about various IT technologies.
 ##### This README is included to show the students familiarity with the annotation technology Markup.

+#### I've added this at the end to see if I set up my remote repo properly.